preprocessy/preprocessy/docs/parameters.rst

 - **cat_cols**

 List of column names provided by user indicating these columns are to be encoded categorically.
-If ``None`` then ``Preprocessy`` calculates and identifies the columns on its own.
+If ``None`` then ``Preprocessy`` analyses and identifies the columns on its own.

 .. code:: python